 → Healthy appetite

 2a.
-How to Tell Male vs Female Guppies
+How to Tell Male from Female Guppies

-→ Visible gravid spot near the rear abdomen when pregnant
+→ Visible dark gravid spot near the anal fin when pregnant

 2b.
 Best Guppy Strains for Breeding